Trunch/policies/troll_code_of_conduct.md

 _Revision 2.1.
 Posted 23 June 2014._

 _Revision 2.0, adopted by the [Stumptown Syndicate](http://stumptownsyndicate.org) board on 10 January 2013.
 Posted 17 March 2013._

+_Forked by Sebastian Castillo @TRUNCH, July 21_ (Don't expect further updates on this list go to the git repo history instead)